Welcome to the second lesson on T-accounts.

-However, the steps taken above represent the system that is used in accounting to work out the closing balances, and thus should be learned and practiced so that one knows what is going on with one’s accounts when one examines them.
+However, the steps taken above represent the system that is used in accounting to work out and show the closing balance, and thus should be learned and practiced.

 So, we have our opening balance (debit) of $4,300 and our closing balance (debit) of $19,100.
-Once again, this can be determined by a quick examination of the account.
+Both these balances can be determined by a quick examination of the T-account.

-From this account we can determine that $5,000 was loaned on the 7th of April (a credit to the loan, meaning more of a liability), then $4,000 was repaid on the 13th of May (a debit, meaning less of the liability), leaving us with an outstanding balance (credit) of $1,000.
+If we were looking at this account for the first time, we would be able to see that $5,000 was loaned on the 7th of April (a credit to the loan, meaning more of a liability), then $4,000 was repaid on the 13th of May (a debit, meaning less of the liability), leaving us with an outstanding credit balance of $1,000.

-With an account with one entry on one side, we do the following to show the closing balance:
+With an account with just a single entry, we do the following to show the closing balance:

 We do not make any further entries to work out the closing balance – the $4,000 balance is self-evident from the single entry.